bitzesty/qae-terraform/README.md

 ##### NOTE 1:
-Enable user_data in main.tf in case if you are using clean AMI images without NGINX installed - as AWS Auto-Scaling Group does healthy check to HTTP 80 port and will terminate current instances and populate new as new instances do not response on healthy checks.
+Enable user_data in main.tf in case if you are using clean AMI images without NGINX installed - as AWS Auto-Scaling Group does healthy checks to HTTP 80 port and will terminate current instances and populate new as new instances do not response on healthy checks.